Nomad Foods: History

 Nomad subsequently purchased the Findus Group in November 2015.
 The acquisition meant Findus' operations in Italy owned by Iglo were reunited with those in the rest of continental Europe and Scandinavia under the same ownership.

 In January 2016, the company moved its listing from the London Stock Exchange to the New York Stock Exchange.

-In April 2018, Nomad Foods completed its purchase of Goodfella's Pizza, previously owned by Two Sisters Foods Group, for EUR225 million, and in June 2018, it agreed to acquire British frozen food maker Aunt Bessie's for €280 million.
+In April 2018, Nomad Foods completed its purchase of Goodfella's Pizza, previously owned by 2 Sisters Food Group, for €225 million, and in June 2018, it agreed to acquire British frozen food maker Aunt Bessie's for €280 million.

-In January 2021, Nomad Foods went into exclusive talks with Fortenova Grupa over their frozen food business, which includes Ledo Plus from Croatia, Ledo Citluk from Bosnia and Frikom from Serbia.
+In January 2021, Nomad Foods went into exclusive talks with Fortenova Grupa over their frozen food business, which includes Ledo Plus from Croatia, Ledo Čitluk from Bosnia and Frikom from Serbia.
 The transaction has been completed in September 2021 at about €615 million.

+Beginning in 2022 with the Aunt Bessie's brand, Nomad Foods brands have rolled out NaviLens codes to product packaging as an aid for visually-impaired consumers.